stationeering-systems/moon-normal-standard/life_support/docs/README.md

 ### System Integration Check

-1. Main/local gas/ line pressure >= 471 kPa?
+1. Main/local gas/ line pressure >= 144 kPa?
 2. No pipe ruptures detected?
 3. Valve positions correct?

+### Interconnect Control

+1. Briefly open and close the interconnect valve
+   - Monitor target gas sensor to ensure seal
+2. Configure the controller
+3. Power on controller
+4. Verify the interconnect valve is open
+5. Wait for the valve to close
+   - Verify full pressurization
+6. Integrate sensor and ventilation equipment into the data network
+   - Gas Sensor: `"Sector"`
+  - Active Vents: `"SectorExhaust"`, `"SectorCarbonDioxide"`, `"SectorNitrogen"`, `"SectorOxygen"`

 > Note: Full verification may take up to 15 minutes to confirm target stabilization.